 In the early 1800’s these special towels were linen with a fine weave.
 This made them great for use with the fine China, especially the delicate tea service.
 The British love their tea, even more so in the past where their tables were elaborately set up for tea time.
 This included everything from the fine China tea service, the spotless sterling serving pieces, and even the linens on the table.
 There were towels that wrapped around the tea pot, now known as a tea cozy.
 Other linens wrapped around the scones or muffins to keep them warm, which we call bread linens now.
 The towels were perfect for drying the delicate China or buffing the silver without leaving lint.
 Because of the service these linens performed, the British named these special towels, tea towels.
 Just like everything else, soon the Victorian stitcher began to personalize these linens turning them into prized heirlooms.

-As I worked on the newsletter I kept seeing towels referred to by a specific name.
 While tea towels can vary in size depending on their specific use at tea table, other towels have some pretty standard dimensions.
 For example:

 - A Hand towel is 16" x 30" where a Wash towel is 13" x 13".
 Yet a Fingertip towel is 11" x 18" and is generally used in a guest bathroom.